-The original Devil May Cry actually began development as a Resident Evil title.
-However, after a significant amount of development time the game was considered to be too much of a departure from the classic Resident Evil formula to carry it's name.
-Instead of scrapping the project completely and wasting a rather large amount of development time and money (as was the case with the prototype of Resident Evil 2) Capcom instead decided to continue development of the game under a different name.
-Development was eventually handed over to the Creator/Director of the original Resident Evil, Shinji Mikami, and the Devil May Cry series was born.
+The original Devil May Cry actually began development as a Resident Evil title under the direction of RE2 creator Hideki Kamiya.
+However, after a significant amount of development time the game was considered to be too much of a departure from the classic Resident Evil formula to carry its name.
+Instead of scrapping the project completely, Capcom instead decided to continue development of the game under a different name.
+Development of the new Resident Evil title was handed over to the Creator/Director of the original Resident Evil, Shinji Mikami, and Kamiya continued work on what became Devil May Cry.

 As you might expect, Devil May Cry features many technical similarities to the older Resident Evil games, as well as some general presentation trademarks of several Capcom and Mikami games.
 The game features the same fixed camera viewpoint (a feature that is still met with mixed reviews to this day), as well as the trademark "You Are Dead" game over screen and the "This game contains scenes of violence and gore" start up warning screen, all of which had originated from Resident Evil, with the latter being included in countless M rated Capcom games, including Dead Rising, Killer 7, Dino Crisis and Onimusha.
-Despite being a new and (at the time) unproven series, Devil May Cry would not stay in Resident Evil's shadow for long, eventually becoming a beloved franchise in it's own right, as well as one of the pioneers of the 3D Hack and Slash genre.
+Despite being a new and (at the time) unproven series, Devil May Cry would not stay in Resident Evil's shadow for long, being both critically praised and commercially successful, and helping to pioneer the 3D Hack and Slash and "Character Action" genres.

 The main plot of Devil May Cry revolves around Dante, who's mother was murdered by demons.
 Dante swears vengeance on the demons, looking to eradicate them from existence.
 Throughout the course of the story, Dante eventually finds out he has a long lost brother, Vergil.
 He also finds out that the demon lord Mundus is the one who killed Dante's mother.
 Though, throughout all the Devil May Cry games, the basic plot remains that you are going to be killing a lot of demons.